VakhoKontridze/VCore/Documentation/CLEAN Networking/URLSession Examples.md

 #### Problem

-Frequently, databases return their data or response objects in the form of nested JSON representations.
+Frequently, databases return their data or response objects in the form of nested JSON representations:

 ```swift
 {